Gradiant/grad-ssikit-android/README.md

 9. WaltIdServices.kt -> Android cannot execute "Runtime.version.feature()" to get Java Runtime Version.
 Instead, it was replaced with "System.getProperty("java.version")" which is allowed in Android.

-10. WaltIdServices.kt -> Vanilla BouncyCastleProvider cannot be executed in Android.
-Instead, it was replaced by spongycastle.

-11. WaltIdServices.kt -> java.nio.file.Path does not exist in Android.
+10. WaltIdServices.kt -> java.nio.file.Path does not exist in Android.
 Instead, it was replaced by kotlin.io.path.Path.

-12. FileFun.kt -> Added androidDataDir variable to handle Android data path.
+11. FileFun.kt -> Added androidDataDir variable to handle Android data path.

-13. WaltIdServices.kt -> Changed path variables to handle Android data directory path.
+12. WaltIdServices.kt -> Changed path variables to handle Android data directory path.

-14. SqlDbManager.kt -> Android cannot execute common java driver jdbc, so it's needed to replace it with a port of this driver to Android: SqlDroid.
+13. SqlDbManager.kt -> Android cannot execute common java driver jdbc, so it's needed to replace it with a port of this driver to Android: SqlDroid.
 The HikariDataSource tries to execute the function getNetworkTimeout that doesn't exist in java.sql.connection of Android.
 Instead, it was replaced with a common DriverManager.getConnection().
 SqlDroid doesn't allow autocommit mode to false, so it had to be changed to true.
 Additionally, all manual commits were commented since they are useless now.

 ## Android Application Requirements